 Below is a stunning group of men’s faces that are located to the right of the central figure of Prometheus.
 They are part of a fraternity, and they march for some unknown cause.
 But the men are exhausted, and with their eyes closed their expressions suggest a certain fatalism, an acceptance of an unpleasant inevitability.

-The above portraits bear a remarkable similarity - both compositionally and politically - to an earlier work by the magnificent German artist, Käthe Kollwitz (1867-1945).
-To protest the horror of imperialist war, Kollwitz created the 1921 woodcut, Die Freiwilligen (The Volunteers).
-She portrayed young German men volunteering to fight for the German Empire, being led to the battlefield by Death - who plays a military marching drum.
-In 1930 Orozco watched in dismay as young working class men once again readied themselves for sacrifice on the fields of war, devoting themselves to oligarchs, militarists, and political wolves.
+The above portraits bear a remarkable similarity – both compositionally and politically – to an earlier work by the magnificent German artist, Käthe Kollwitz (1867-1945).
+To protest the horror of war, Kollwitz created the 1921 woodcut, Die Freiwilligen (The Volunteers).
+She portrayed young German men volunteering to fight for the German Empire, being led to the battlefield by Death – who plays a military marching drum.
+In 1930 Orozco watched in dismay as young men once again readied themselves for sacrifice on the fields of war.
 As fascism was rising across Europe, Orozco’s mural was not simply the recounting of an ancient mythology, it was an expression of hope that the fire of Prometheus would bring enlightenment to us mortals before it was too late.

 The detail of Orozco’s mural show below contains the same group of men written about in the above.
 It is however worth displaying a wider view of the scene for the brilliant compositional device the artist used showing the horizon line where fire from the sky met the earth.
 Note the downtrodden masses, ashen grey and heads bowed, who march with what appear to be black banners of political protest and struggle.

-Orozco was certainly sympathetic to revolution, but in my opinion he also cautioned against revolutionary zeal going astray; the warning being that the oppressed could become the new oppressors.
+Orozco was sympathetic to revolution, but he also cautioned against revolutionary zeal going astray; the warning being that the oppressed would become the new oppressors.
 Orozco tempered the perception of insurrection with a visual trick; the banners held aloft in the above, are not political standards at all, but scorching fiery rays striking the earth as Prometheus steals fire from the heavens.

-A tighter view of the same scene is found below; the detail of the downtrodden masses reveals a turncoat in their midst.
-The backstabber not shown in the photo, has extended his arm and is about to strike at the nearest blameless person with the dagger he wields.
-Orozco used this metaphorical device to rebuke the confusion and lack of unity found among the subjugated and exploited.
+A tighter view of the same scene is found below; the detail of the crowd reveals a turncoat in their midst.
+The face of the backstabber is not shown in the photo, but at bottom right you can see his hand clutching a knife to stab the nearest blameless person.
+Orozco used this metaphorical device to rebuke the confusion and lack of unity found among suffering humanity.

 There is of course much more to the Prometheus mural, but to show it all in detail on this web log would be too difficult.
 Instead, I invite everyone who finds themselves near Southern California to pay a visit to Pomona College to see the work up close in all of its grandeur.
 During the academic year Frary Hall is open everyday of the week, but only at certain times.
 Be sure to check their hours of operation if you plan a visit.